alequintos/alequintos.github.io/_teaching/teaching-assistant.md

 location: "New York, NY"
 ---

-These are a select list of courses that I have TA'd:
+These are the courses that I have TA'd for:
 * Stochastic Processes and Applications
 * Elementary Stochastic Processes
 * Calculus-based Introduction to Statistics